Enrique Low Murtra: Civil servant

 Despite a short tenure as a teacher, Low Murtra became the Global Director of the National Planning Department (NPD) in 1970.
-Low-Murtra was awarded the Order of St. George in the rank of Knight in 1956, for being an outstanding student at the Gimnasio Campestre.
+Low Murtra was awarded the Order of St. George in the rank of Knight in 1956, for being an outstanding student at the Gimnasio Campestre.
 In 1986, he received the Order of St. George in the rank of Officer and, years later, the rank of Commander, the highest award given by the Gimnasio.

 At the end of his term in office in 1974, he traveled to Washington where he worked as an official at the World Bank.
-In 1976 Low-Murtra returned to Colombia and worked as a research economist at Fedesarrollo.
+In 1976 Low Murtra returned to Colombia and worked as a research economist at Fedesarrollo.
 He later became vice president of the National Association of Industrialists, ANDI, Comptroller of Bogotá and Magistrate of the Council of State where, with the courage that always characterized him, he faced and survived the assault on the Palace of Justice by the M-19 in November 1985, saving the life of his colleague Lubín Ramírez who was seriously injured.
-In 1986, President Virgilio Barco named him director of the National Training Service (Colombia) (SENA), in office, Low-Murtra brought a university-based approach to SENA, as well as a code of morality and transparency for the progress of Colombia, both of which are still in force.
-At that time, in consideration of his high professional merits, and since he had received the highest honors from Society and the State, Low-Murtra received the Order of Saint George in the degree of Commander and became the first alumnus to receive such an honor.
+In 1986, President Virgilio Barco named him director of the National Training Service (SENA); in office, Low-Murtra brought a university-based approach to SENA, as well as a code of morality and transparency for the progress of Colombia, both of which are still in force.
+At that time, in consideration of his high professional merits, and since he had received the highest honors from society and the state, Low Murtra received the Order of Saint George in the degree of Commander and became the first alumnus to receive such an honor.